gschool-blue-ocean/hacking-transitions/README.md

 ## App deployment on Render

 The most efficient way to deploy THIS application is to use the [Render Platform](https://render.com).
+THIS application must be deployed as a web service, with the use of Next.js the server and front end are combined.
 Check out the [Render webservices documentation](https://render.com/docs/web-services)

 *Potential Issues*: Darwin error.